Guidelines for multiple windows

 - Provide a way for the user to navigate from a secondary window back to the main window.

-- Provide a clear action for the user to take to open a new window.
+- Provide a clear way for the user to open a new window.
 For example, add a button to the app bar for opening a new window.
 The Mail app has an Open Window button on its bottom app bar:

 - If the new window replaces the original app window, provide custom animation when the windows switch.

-- Do not automatically open a new window when a user navigates to a different part of the app.
-The user should initiate opening a new window.
+- Don't automatically open a new window when a user navigates to a different part of the app.
+The user should always initiate the opening of a new window.